CaramelFur/tcl-js/README.md

 ### Currently working tcl commands

-These commands should be fully working according to the tcl wiki
+These commands should be fully working as documented in the tcl wiki

+- break
+- continue
 - eval
 - expr
+- for
+- if
+- incr
 - lindex
 - list
 - proc
 - puts
 - set
+- switch
 - unset
-- if
-- switch
 - while
-- break
-- continue

 ### Partially working commands